OlexaNdrus/test_high_load_api/README.md

 # High Load Api

-High Load Api it is testing task written in Falcom
+High Load Api it is testing task written in Falcon

 ## Installation